jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     # Exceptions Encountered
     # AssertionError

-* I make the input on line 7 to :doc:`False </data_structures/booleans/booleans>`
+* I change the input on line 7 to :doc:`False </data_structures/booleans/booleans>`

   .. code-block:: python

     self.assertFalse(False)

-* then run the test again from the terminal
+  then run the test again from the terminal

   .. code-block:: python